-But underneath the muddy veneer hid an admittedly fairly ropey game that was still quite genuinely worth getting psyched about.
-Four years later, and a swanky re-release on PC (in its Dragon's Dogma: Dark Arisen guise, albeit now supporting 4K resolution and looking delicious) has people like me popping out of the woodwork to defend this gorgeous flawed-gem of a game, which having finally waved goodbye to many technical issues that plagued it originally is now the definite version to play.
+But underneath the muddy veneer hid an admittedly fairly inferior game that was still quite genuinely worth getting psyched about.
+Four years later, and a swanky re-release on PC (in its Dragon's Dogma: Dark Arisen guise, albeit now supporting 4K resolution and looking delicious) has people like me popping out of the woodwork to defend this gorgeous flawed-gem of a game, which having finally waved goodbye to many technical issues that plagued it originally is now the definitive version to play.
 Here are five reasons why it's worth your attention.

 The Combat Is Incredible

 There are tons of strange things to be said about this game, but to look at Dragon's Dogma as a mere hip curio does it a huge disservice.
-It's natural to punctuate conversations about the game with tales about how weird the bloody thing is, but Dragon's Dogma would be throwaway guff if it didn't have such a superb combat system.
+It's natural to punctuate conversations about the game with tales about how weird the thing is, but Dragon's Dogma would be throwaway nonsense if it didn't have such a superb combat system.

 Initially though, you really won't see it.
 Mages splurt magic piss-peas out of the glowy end of their staff, ineffectively tapping foes like a chain of wet kisses.
 Fighters swing swords with an immediate sense of heft, but the lack of a lock-on feature feels terribly dated.
 The enemies are tough, you get royally roughed-up, and you start to wonder why people like me said that Dragon's Dogma was fucking amazing back in 2012.